Deepakk2104/Calculator-app/README.md

 # calculator-app
-A calculator app made with react
+A calculator app made with React